A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness: Study Design

 \subsection{User Interfaces}

-Through our \emph{conversational interface}\footnote{ Conversational UIs are known to increase the user's attention and feel more natural to work with.
+Through our \emph{conversational interface}\footnote{Conversational UIs are known to increase the user's attention and feel more natural to work with.
 See~\citep{rice2019conversational}.} the participant then responds to three questionnaires.
 The first questionnaire contains five questions, and the second and third parts, each consists of 25 questions.
 Once the participant completes the main three questionnaires, they can optionally provide us with their demographic information.
-(Participants had the option to not respond to the questions in this part, and their compensation was not be impacted by how they responded to this exit questionnaire).
+(Participants had the option to skip this exit questionnaire).

-\paragraph{Part 1: Identifying $\vz$} To determine which attributes of a decision subject belong to the category of morally irrelevant, the participant first responds to a simple questionnaire consisting of 5 questions of the following form:
+\xhdr{Part 1: Identifying $\vz$} To determine which attributes of a decision subject belong to the category of morally irrelevant, we first display the following introductory text: